Compare plans across metrics

 Why should I compare plans?

-With Memberful, you can easily compare multiple plans across a given metric.
+With Memberful, you can easily compare multiple plans across various metrics.

 How can I compare plans?